NilFoundation/zkEVM-framework/README.md

 ### Libraries

-* `zkEVMDataTypes` - definitions of data structures used for verification
+* `NilCore` - definitions of data structures used for fetching data from shards
-* `zkEVMAssignerRunner` - provide interace for run EVM assigner
+* `zkEVMAssignerRunner` - provide interace for run EVM assigner and fill assignment tables
-* `zkEVMBlockGenerator` - provide interface for generate test blocks
+* `zkEVMRpc` - provide interface for send / process requests to RPC
 * `zkEVMJsonHelpers` - provide interface for process json configuration files
 * `zkEVMOutputArtifacts` - provide interface for manage difernt modes of printing assignment tables (binary, readable, paricular display)